 The letter also argued removing a representative and expanding current riding boundaries could impede political participation by Indigenous peoples living in these remote and rural regions.

 “The Northern Chambers... find this constitutionally-triggered process to be archaic and unintentionally discriminatory by not accounting for underrepresented and under-serviced groups in the region deserving of equity," it reads.

 The Northern Ontario Chambers of Commerce said that's a particular concern for its members given their strong commitment to principles of economic reconciliation.

 “The Indigenous are Canada's fastest growing population, not only leading strong, legacy enterprises in their own right but lending to new and innovative practices that support and bolster business and their workforce,” the letter read.

-“Elections Canada must commit to principles of Truth and Reconciliation, and an important step would be maintaining the current number of ridings in Northern Ontario.”
+An important step toward principles of Truth and Reconciliation would be "maintaining the current number of ridings in Northern Ontario.”